 For an athletic group of guys, organize your own sports tournament.
 You could print up custom tee-shirts or order personalized hats and other gear.
 And, of course, a thirst-quenching after-party is a must for any tournament.
 Some good organized sports ideas for bachelor parties include:

 If you're more sports-watchers than sports players, rent a party bus get the gang to chip in on tickets for everyone to see a local game.
 Make it more fun by tailgating, organizing a post-game pub crawl, and/or getting the stadium to put the groom's name up on the scoreboard.

-Plan a road trip and hit one of the countries best steak houses, such as Morton's (locations across the US), Ruth's Chris (locations across the US), Peter Luger (New York), Delmonico (Las Vegas), or Boa (Los Angeles) and be prepared to eat large portions of premium beef.
+Plan a road trip and hit one of the country's best steakhouses, such as Morton's, Ruth's Chris, Peter Luger (New York), Delmonico (Las Vegas), or Boa (Los Angeles), and be prepared to eat large portions of premium beef.
 Afterward, take a limo to a whiskey and cigar bar where you can relax and swap war stories (aka advice from the married guys in the group).
 Or follow up the meal with a legendary poker party.

-- Take limos.
-If you're planning on hitting a couple different spots, and you've got at least six or seven guys, it's not only more fun but also cheaper to rent a limo rather than taking cabs.
+- Take limos: If you're planning on hitting a couple of different spots, and you've got at least six or seven guys, it's not only more fun but also cheaper to rent a limo rather than taking cabs.

 Whatever you decide to do, make sure the groom is front and center in your planning.
 While you want everyone to have a good time, he's the one who really matters.
-If he's a low-key kind of guy, maybe a night of drinking (and ultimately, puking) is not the best idea.
-Also, keep in mind that there's no reason you can't do a combination of these bachelor party ideas -- perhaps a golf tournament during the day, followed by a steak and cigar party that evening.
+If he's a low-key kind of guy, maybe a night of drinking is not the best idea.
+Also, keep in mind that there's no reason you can't do a combination of these bachelor party ideas—perhaps a golf tournament during the day, followed by a steak and cigar party that evening.
 Pick a few different activities and keep everyone happy.